Some lanes on I-75 in Cobb County reopen after investigation

-COBB COUNTY, GA — The Cobb County bomb squad has responded after authorities shut down I-75 in both directions “indefinitely” due to a “suspicious item in the roadway,” according to Cobb County police officials.
+COBB COUNTY, GA — Some lanes on I-75 in Cobb County have reopened after authorities shut them down I-75 in both directions due to a “suspicious item in the roadway,” according to Cobb County police officials.

-Cobb County fire and police responded to I-75 south near Delk Road just before Windy Hill Road in Marietta around 4 p.m. to investigate a suspicious item in the roadway.
+Cobb County fire and police responded to I-75 south near Delk Road just before Windy Hill Road in Marietta around 4 p.m. to investigate a suspicious package on the road.

 Cobb County Bomb Squad units also responded to the scene with a robot looking to investigate the suspicious package.